iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 Then we will go over a bunch of clients that are currently in active development.

 Last but not least I want to share some observations I made.
-Not as a direct resumee from my talk but more general things I noticed in the past while working on XMPP.
+Not as a direct summary from my talk but more general things I noticed in the past while working on XMPP.

 ---

 ## ‘Open Source’ Community

 Note: I wasn’t quite sure how to call the group of people I want to talk about.
-In previous talks I talked about Jabber as the network of publicly federating servers as opposed XMPP the protocol which can be used in all sort of contextes.
+In previous talks I talked about Jabber as the network of publicly federating servers as opposed to XMPP the protocol which can be used in all sort of contexts.
 But I don’t like that word very much anymore.
-Partially because Cisco owns the trademark on that word. non commercial would be another term; but that isn’t a good fit either because there are commercially operated providers.
+Partially because Cisco owns the trademark on that word.
+›non commercial‹ would be another term; but that isn’t a good fit either because there are commercially operated providers.
 Just note that when I say 'Open Source' community I'm refering to people like you and I who use XMPP on publicly federating servers; mostly with clients that are free software.

 ----

 ### Users

-Note: Let’s begin by asking ourself **who uses XMPP**?
+Note: Let’s begin by asking ourselves **who uses XMPP**?
 Obviously in a federated system we have no way of knowing who uses XMPP and that is a good thing.
 Most XMPP providers make a point in storing as little data as possible.
 And even if some public servers would publish that information we don’t account for the countless of personal and small-office servers that fly entirely under the rader.
 However if we knew that XMPP was over- or under represented in a certain country for example we could learn from that and repeat what we do in the succesful countries in the less succesful ones in an attempt to grow the community.

 ----